Medically reviewed on Nov 15, 2018

 Miscellaneous: Diaphoresis, tachyphylaxis

-<1% (Limited to important or life-threatening): Dilated cardiomyopathy, retinal vein occlusion (Cho 2016)
+<1%, postmarketing, and/or case reports: Dilated cardiomyopathy, retinal vein occlusion (Cho 2016)

 Concerns related to adverse effects: